Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/runbook.md

 ## 0. Principles (non-negotiable)

 1. **Never delete a source until its manifest row is `backed_up && integrity_verified && restore_verified`** (or `skipped && skip_confirmed`), and the whole in-scope list has a named human sign-off (section 6).
-The bucket has no versioning/Object Lock (ticket 05), so the manifest gate + restore test are the ONLY safety net.
+The bucket has versioning but no Object Lock (ticket 05), so a simple delete or overwrite is undoable, but a permanent version delete is not.
+The manifest gate + restore test stay the primary safety net.
 2. **Never pipe a producer straight to `aws s3 cp -`.** `pg_dump | s3 cp` and `tar | s3 cp` return the uploader exit code and hide a truncated artifact.
 Write to a local file (or `set -o pipefail` + check `PIPESTATUS`), then verify.
 3. **Capture everything.** Full-filesystem tar (not curated dirs) for EBS; enumerate all partitions/LVM. `TransferMode=ALL` for DataSync.
 Reconcile Redshift tables vs `SVV_TABLES`.
 4. **Reproduce before you trust.** Dry-run each method on ONE resource and pass its restore test before running the rest.